GAHT Prescribing

 Micro-dosing

 Transgender patients seeking gradual and more subtle physical changes may elect to use microdosing of their GAHT (28).
-The effects of micro-dosing, which is taking lower doses of hormone intentionally, allows the patient to achieve a gradual change in their body without experiencing any drastic adjustments.
+The effects of micro-dosing, which involves taking lower doses of hormones intentionally, allow the patient to achieve a gradual change in their body without experiencing any drastic adjustments.

 Micro-dosing may be utilized in a variety of medications used in GAHT.
-Whether the transgender patient is being treated by injectables, topical gels, topical creams or patches, the current prescribed dose may be reduced for the reasons mentioned above.
-For example, an injectable medication dose may be reduced from 50mg to 20mg; a patch delivery medication may be ordered at a lower dose (from 4mg to 1-2mg dose).
+Whether the transgender patient is being treated by injectables, topical gels, topical creams, or patches, the current prescribed dose may be reduced for the reasons mentioned above.
+For example, an injectable medication dose may be reduced from 50mg to 20mg; a patch delivery medication may be ordered at a lower dose (from 4mg to 1-2mg).
 Topical gel and cream-based medications may be prescribed in lower percentage concentrations.

 Ask yourself...